Convex-Dev/design/docs/cad/010_transactions/README.md

 High volume users MAY consider pre-compilation of CVM code to avoid additional compilation juice fees.

-An Invoke Transaction MUST fail if:
+An Invoke transaction MUST fail if:
 - The CVM Code is not valid for execution (e.g. a syntax error in compilation)
 - The Origin Account has insufficient balance to pay for Juice required by the code execution
-- The execution of CVM Code causes any Error (e.g. a `:TRUST` Error casued by attempting an unathorised operation on an Actor)
+- The execution of CVM Code causes any Error (e.g. a `:TRUST` Error caused by attempting an unauthorised operation on an actor)

 Otherwise, the CVM State MUST be updated by the result of executing the CVM Code for the Origin Account